 Back to glossary

-The federal government's primary program for assisting very low-income families, elderly, and disabled persons to afford safe, decent housing in the private market through rental subsidy vouchers.
+The federal government's primary program for assisting very low-income families, elderly, and disabled persons to afford safe.

 Also known as